 8) Bird Nests

 While it may not happen very often, birds sometimes are able to build a nest in termination hoods that are left uncovered.
 This is a problem that needs a quick fix.
 A professional can inspect your dryer as well as its setup to make sure everything is secure from wildlife using it as a nesting site.
+This is one of the more concerning signs your dryer vent is clogged.

 9) Lack of Lint in the Trap